 - Quiz 1 - Mary practiced her dance in dance class 5 times.
 She also practiced her dance 8 times at home.
 How many times did she practice the dance?

 - Quiz 2 - The children went to the zoo to see the animals.
 They saw 6 monkeys and 11 zebras.
 How many animals did they see?

 - Quiz 3 - Megan made 36 cookies.
 She gave 16 of them away.
 How many are left?

-How Do You Decide What Math Operations Are Required to Complete a Word Problem?
+How Do You Decide What Operations Are Needed For a Word Problem?

 For this series of worksheets and lesson we focus our attention on addition and subtraction, so we will center our discussion on those two operations.When you are reading a word problem your goal should be to break down the words or phrases used to indicate what is operationally taking place.There are many different words that can be used to determine this.When a problem is leading you to find the value of a sum it will often have one of the following words or phrases: add, all, altogether, both, total, increase, and whole.When you see any of those words or phrases, you can rest assured that you will be adding two or more numbers together.There are also a series of words and phrases that signify that you will be looking for a difference between two or more values.
 Those words and phrases include: change, decrease, fewer, give away, take away, how many less/more, how much longer/shorter, less, and remain.
 If you get in the habit of dissecting these word problems finding the solution will be easier for to find addition and subtraction operations quickly.
 This will help you master this skill.It does require you to put in the work with dozens of problems to get to that level.